-All the Irish banks have replaced or are in the process of replacing Laser cards with Visa Debit cards.
+All the Irish banks have replaced the old Laser cards with Visa Debit cards.
 Halifax were first to change over to Visa Debit (they have since pulled out of Ireland ).
 Then in 2009 Ulster Bank began issuing Visa Debit cards and PTSB soon followed in 2010 .
 Bank of Ireland joined the switch to Visa in 2012 and finally AIB decided to move it’s 1.4 million Laser card holders over to Visa Debit cards.
-Some AIB customers still haven’t been issued with a Visa Debit card yet.

-All remaining Laser cards are expected to be replaced during this year (2013).
-The Laser Company will cease to operate debit cards on 28th February 2014 – so all laser cards will have been replaced by then .
+All the Laser cards were replaced by 2014 and the Laser Company ceased to operate debit cards on 28th February 2014 .

 A Visa Debit card can be used for point-of-sale transactions as well as those online and on the telephone, while also operating as an ATM and a cheque guarantee card.